The safety of concomitantly administered linagliptin and metformin has been evaluated in

 - In the clinical trial program, pancreatitis was reported in 15.2 cases per 10,000 patient-years exposure while being treated with linagliptin compared with 3.7 cases per 10,000 patient-years exposure while being treated with comparator (placebo and active comparator, sulfonylurea).
 Three additional cases of pancreatitis were reported following the last administered dose of linagliptin.

-- The efficacy of JENTADUETO may be reduced when administered in combination with a strong P-glycoprotein inducer or CYP3A4 inducer (e.g., rifampin).
+Inducers of P-glycoprotein and CYP3A4 Enzymes: The efficacy of JENTADUETO or JENTADUETO XR may be reduced when administered in combination with a strong P-glycoprotein inducer or CYP3A4 inducer (e.g. rifampin).
 Use of alternative treatments is strongly recommended.

 USE IN SPECIFIC POPULATIONS

-- As there are no adequate and well-controlled studies in pregnant women, the safety of JENTADUETO in pregnant women is not known.
-JENTADUETO should be used during pregnancy only if clearly needed.
+- There are no adequate and well-controlled studies of JENTADUETO or JENTADUETO XR in pregnant women.
+JENTADUETO or JENTADUETO XR should be used during pregnancy only if clearly needed.

-- The safety and effectiveness of JENTADUETO in patients below the age of 18 have not been established.
+- The safety and effectiveness of JENTADUETO or JENTADUETO XR in patients under the age of 18 has not been established.

-- JENTADUETO should be used with caution as age increases, as aging can be associated with reduced renal function.
+- JENTADUETO or JENTADUETO XR should be used with caution as age increases, as aging can be associated with reduced renal function.

-Click here for full Prescribing Information, including Boxed Warning regarding risk of lactic acidosis, and Medication Guide.
+Please see Prescribing Information for JENTADUETO, including Boxed Warning regarding risk of lactic acidosis and Medication Guide.